 The tradition of saving parking spots during a snowstorm is widespread in Boston and has been going since the 1970s, although the practice exists in snow-prone American cities like Chicago, Philadelphia, New York, and Pittsburgh, too.
 One of the reasons for this funny winter trend could be limited parking spaces in the densely populated areas like South Boston and Charlestown.
 A two-foot layer of snow on narrow streets makes things even worse.
 Residents believe that people who shovel the snow themselves have a moral right to take that spot because they have put their time and sweat into it.

-Removing a saver and taking a parking spot is an unspoken crime in Boston, and retaliation is common.
-After a 2012 blizzard in Boston, police responded to at least seven reports of vandalism in two days: all cases related to shoveled-out parking spaces.
+A stitch in time saves… a parking spot (Photo by Stuart Cahill – police responded to at least seven reports of vandalism in two days: all cases related to shoveled-out parking spaces.
 Most victims said that they tried to move a space saver and park their cars in that spot.

 When does it stop?

 Amid the crowd of space saver aficionados is another set of people who advocate that this long-serving winter rite should be banned, ending unnecessary parking wars.
 Scads of criminal incidents related to snatching someone’s shoveled parking space are reported every year, and some Boston residents feel that the problem has gotten out of hand.
 Friendly neighbors turn into enemies, sidewalks become littered with trash, public safety suffers, and there is stress, uncertainty, and frustration while dealing with parking in the city during its long, cold winters.